 Most Affordable Neighborhoods in Washington, DC

-Some of the cheapest neighborhoods in Washington are Lower Northeast, Connecticut Ave Northwest, and Anacostia Southeast.
+Some of the cheapest neighborhoods in Washington are Lower Northeast, Anacostia Southeast, and Connecticut Ave Northwest.
 These neighborhoods offer some of the lowest rent prices in Washington, making them ideal for renters on a budget.
-As of February 26, 2025, the average rent in Washington is $2,306, which is 1.3% higher than last year.
+As of March 29, 2025, the average rent in Washington is $2,304, which is 1.4% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Lower Northeast